dbos-inc/dbos-docs/docs/getting-started/coreconcepts.md

 This means Operon workflows are guaranteed to run to completion and their composing transactions will be executed only once.

 ## Transactions
 Transactions are the smallest unit of work in an Operon workflow.
-A transaction is typically made of typescript code and database interactions.
+A transaction is typically made of typescript code and database queries.
+Operon takes care of wrapping your queries inside a database transaction and handles rollback when they fail, so you can focus on your application logic.

 ## Workflows
 Operon workflows provide an abstraction for composing transactions.
 Workflows can carry metadata, such as their callers' identity.